sethcottle/littlelink/README.md

 ### 📦 Community Extras

 #### 🛸 LittleLink Extended
 Looking for more niche services to add to your copy of LittleLink?
 Check out [LittleLink Extended](https://github.com/sethcottle/littlelink-extended).
-Users can add more niche services to this repository to help keep the core LittleLink repository less cluttered.
+Users can add more niche services to this repository to help keep the core LittleLink repository less cluttered and more focused on delivering branded experiences for the majority of users.

 #### 🎨 Figma
 Duplicate the [LittleLink Template on Figma Community](https://www.figma.com/community/file/846568099968305613) to help plan out and design your LittleLink page.